So you've finished writing your new adventure film. It has everything you can imagine, with a very evil villain

 - Aladdin only features one version of "Arabian Nights".
 The others which lyricist Howard Ashman had written ended up on both sequels (with the Return of Jafar one also being the TV series theme).

-- The prelude to Return of the King featuring Sméagol was originally intended to be a flashback during the Dead Marshes scene in The Two Towers where Frodo voices Gollum's real name to him, sparking old memories.
+- In The Lord of the Rings trilogy, the prelude to Return of the King featuring Sméagol was originally intended to be a flashback during the Dead Marshes scene in The Two Towers where Frodo voices Gollum's real name to him, sparking old memories.

 - Inverted in the first two Christopher Reeve Superman movies, where the "spin the earth backwards-time travel" ending in the first film was actually planned to be used at the end of the second, but Donner added it to the first film to create a more memorable climax.

 - The designs and whatnot for the Klingons in Star Trek: Into Darkness were originally created for scenes cut out of the 2009 film.